14 Tips for Transitioning to Stay at Home Mom

 Chances are, there is a MOMS type group somewhere near you and you need to find one and get yourself involved.

-Even if you’re shy and your worried about your kids not liking it, they’ll eventually come around.
+Even if you’re shy and you’re worried about your kids not liking it, they’ll eventually come around.
 Promise!

 Get out of your house.
 Find a local park, splash park, museum, zoo, aquarium, nature center, etc.